-Artisans from the Flor Juanera Cooperative create bright and colorful backstrap woven textiles with Ikat tying and natural dyeing techniques to make Maya Traditions' scarves, bags, and housewares.
+Artisans from the Flor Juanera group create bright and colorful backstrap woven textiles with Ikat tying and natural dyeing techniques to make Maya Traditions' scarves, bags, and housewares.
 These artisans produce sought-after designs and colors with a contemporary twist.

 The Community of San Juan La Laguna